11 Things Moms Ought To Know About Postpartum Anxiety

 If the SSRI medications make you feel flat, this is a sure sign you probably have the MTHFR gene.

 The one botanical you may want to avoid with SSRIs is St. John’s Wort.
-But, if you’re working with a professional herbalist and your doctor, you may be able to incorporate it as well.
+But if you’re working with a professional herbalist and your doctor, you may be able to incorporate it as well.

-9. What is Postpartum Anxiety Natural Treatment?
+9. Postpartum Anxiety Natural Treatment

 With my private clients and within the Present Momma online course, we use the 5-Step Present Momma Framework.